stablecog/stablecog/src/lib/md/blog/meet-our-new-interface.md

 ## New Landing Page

 We didn't have a landing page before.
 The app took you straight to the generation interface.
 This has been confusing some users, as they don't have a way to get information on what our tool does.
 Now we have one.
-Admittedly, it's not the best information packed landing page out there but it's a start.
+Admittedly, it's not the most information packed landing page out there but it's a start.
 We'll be improving it over time.

 ![Stablecog's Landing Page](https://ba.stablecog.com/blog/landing-page-1920.webp)<!--rehype:width=1920&height=1200-->